Amenability constants for unconditional sums of Banach algebras: James-type -sums of Banach algebras

 \begin{remark} Piszczek obtained sharp criteria for amenability and contractibility of certain K\"othe co-echelon (DF) sequence algebras; see \cite{Piszczek2019} and the surveying discussion in \cite{PirkovskiiPiszczek2022}.
-Although the settings are different (locally convex DF-algebras versus Banach algebras), the mechanism in Corollary~\ref{cor:Esum-detected} is analogous in spirit: \emph{amenability imposes strong uniformity constraints on the underlying sequence structure}.
-The point here is that such unconditional constraints survive even inside a conditional $J$-sum, because they can be recovered by passing to an appropriate coordinate quotient. \end{remark}
+Although the settings are different (locally convex DF-algebras versus Banach algebras), the mechanism in Corollary~\ref{cor:Esum-detected} is analogous in spirit: amenability imposes strong uniformity constraints on the underlying sequence structure, and these constraints can be detected after passing to an appropriate coordinate quotient of a conditional $J$-sum. \end{remark}